Currency Peg Meaning

 #1 – Domestic Currency

-This is defined as the legally acceptable unit or tender used as the monetary instrument of the exchange in one’s own country or the domestic country.
-This is the primary currency that may be used for the instrument of exchange within the border of the country.
+It is defined as the legally acceptable unit or tender used as the monetary instrument of the exchange in one's own country or the domestic country.
+It is the primary currency that may be used as the instrument of exchange within the country's border.

 #2 – Foreign Currency

-This is a legal and acceptable tender having value outside the borders of the country.
-It may be kept by the domestic country for the purpose of monetary exchange and recordkeeping.
+It is a legal and acceptable tender having value outside the country's borders.
+The domestic country may keep it for monetary exchange and recordkeeping.

 #3 – Fixed Exchange Rate

-This is defined as the exchange rate that is fixed between two countries to supplement the trade between two countries.
-In such a system, the central bank aligns its domestic currency with the currency of the other country.
-It helps the exchange rate to be maintained at an acceptable and narrow area.
+It is defined as the exchange rate fixed between two countries to supplement their trade.
+In such a system, the central bank aligns its domestic currency with its other currency.
+It helps the exchange rate maintain a good and narrow area.

 Currency Peg Formula